How to choose the right care

 “Taking a favourite armchair can be really important,” says Sue, “and many care homes encourage residents to hang their own pictures and take small mementos too, so it feels more like home.”

 Some people are keen to keep gardening or playing the piano.
 “Ask about raised beds, which are easier for residents in wheelchairs, and facilities such as a hair salon,” says Sue.
 Some care homes also run day trips or film nights.

 Check the care home can cater for dietary needs and provides meals freshly cooked on the premises.

 Being able to share meals with visitors is important.
 “Many homes offer a private dining area when family or friends visit, instead of expecting them to join residents in the dining room,” says Sue.

 Check that visitors can drop in at all reasonable times too.

 Benenden Health member Tina Bykowski turned to the Care Planning and Social Care Advice service when her father had cancer and her mother Alzheimer’s.

 Adviser Louise helped the family sort a care package when her father came home from hospital.
 But when he died, her mother refused to go into a care home.
 Louise helped them find a 24-hour care package, with the option of a care home later.
 “It’s working out very well,” says Tina.
 “It was wonderful to find a professional who could see the bigger picture.
 I’d recommend the Care Planning and Social Care Advice service to anyone.”

-As a Benenden Health member you can access independent expert advice to help you choose residential, convalescent or respite care.
+If you're a Benenden Health member you can access independent expert advice to help you choose residential, convalescent or respite care.

 The Benenden Health Care Planning and Social Care Advice service can help members with: